WACoggins1/WACoggins1/README.md

 - 👋 Hi, I’m @WACoggins1
 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently working on my Master's in Computer Science.
-- 📫 How to reach me through e-mail or on here.
+- 📫 You can reach me through e-mail (wcoggins [at] georgiasouthern.edu) or on here!

 <!---
 WACoggins1/WACoggins1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.